-Shopware 6 Migration, Storefront Rebuild, and Stabilization for a Security Technology eCommerce Platform
+Shopware 6 Migration and Storefront Rebuild for a Security eCommerce Platform

 Project Snapshot